How to Use Networking to Succeed in Business and Life

 Here’s the thing: busy people are… well, busy.

-If your email is short, clear, well-written and truly valuable for them (more on how to write those kinds of emails here), then the chance that your email slipped through the cracks of their packed schedule is far higher than the chance that they were annoyed by it.
+If your email is short, clear, well-written and truly valuable for them then the chance that your email slipped through the cracks of their packed schedule is far higher than the chance that they were annoyed by it.

 Assume busyness rather than annoyance.